johanley/postscript-notes/README.md

 ..`closepath` often comes at the end..
 ```

 The endpoint of the current path is called the *current point*.
+The `moveto` is not needed if the origin is already at the desired position (I believe).

 There are a number of operators that interact with the current path.
 It helps to know the details of how such operators affect it.